Qumulo/docs/hardware-guide/quiver-1u-hybrid-gen2/replacing-hardware-components.md

 ## To Replace the Node Chassis
+{% include important.html content="After you perform a chassis swap, you must reconfigure the IPMI settings for your node." %}

 1. At the back of the node, disconnect the power cabling from both power supply units (PSUs) and [remove both existing PSUs](#replace-psu) from the node.

 1. Disconnect the network cabling from the NIC port and [remove the existing NIC](#replace-nic) from the node.